cozmo4hri/Device_Setup/README.md

 The experiment was conducted with Cozmo Ap version 1.5.
 The .apk and .obb files for the same can be found here: https://www.dropbox.com/sh/l8nkx91od4w9skz/AAAHRkqDGtRK8vnv73yuWSHNa?dl=0

-The SaveData.json* files have been included to show the start point we used for all participants
+The SaveData.json* files have been included to show the start point we used for all participants.